 Polyester Stuffing Can Be Dangerous for Dogs

 Depending on how much stuffing a dog eats, he may suffer some major medical problems.
 If a dog eats only a small piece of stuffing, chances are he will be OK.
-You’ll need to monitor your canine companion for any signs the stuffing’s making him sick.
-Symptoms you may notice include:
+You’ll need to monitor your canine companion for any signs that the stuffing is making him sick.
+Symptoms you might notice include:

 - Vomiting